BurraAbhishek/BurraAbhishek/README.md

 ## Skills:

 ### Web Development

-I started learning to build websites when I was 14 years old because I wanted to play my favourite childhood video games.
+I started learning to build websites when I was 14 years old because I wanted to play my favourite video games.
 Over time, I have learnt to design and develop web applications.

 ### Mobile App Development

-I first came to know about developing mobile applications when I was attending a student developer workshop at university.
-I wanted to develop my own mobile apps over time.
-During the coronavirus lockdown, I enrolled in the course on "Introduction to Flutter Development" by @angelabauer of the London App Brewery.
-That was when I first came to know about Flutter, Dart, Android Studio, Virtualization, Git and GitHub.
-Over time, I learnt to design and develop beautiful mobile applications.
+I write code for Mobile Apps using [Flutter](https://flutter.dev/).

 ### Python Programming

-The first course which I was taught during my undergraduation was Python programming.
+The first course which I was taught as an undergraduate was Python programming.
 Soon, I began to use Python for almost everything.
-I'm currently learning Artificial Intelligence, Machine Learning, Data Science and Large-Scale Data Processing using Hadoop and MapReduce.
+I'm currently learning Artificial Intelligence, Machine Learning, Data Science, and Large-Scale Data Processing using Hadoop and MapReduce.

+Feeling bored?
+Want to play a short game?
+Visit [my Hand Cricket repository](https://github.com/burraabhishek/python-hand-cricket) (This game requires support for Python 3.5+).

+### Eating chocolate cakes

+Who doesn't love a chocolate cake?
+We all do.
+In fact, I love to write code while eating such delicious food!
+We can eat chocolate cakes and write code together!
+Want to contact me?
+See below.

 ## Contact me: